 The exam period is usually the most serious time in the student community; you see many students doing their best to read and catch up on everything that has been taught for the term/semester or academic year, so they could pass.

-*** Don’t forget to also see the 5 Types of students who will PASS their next exams
+Recommended: 5 Types of students who will PASS their next exams

 What type of student are you?
 Let’s find out how you prepare for your exams and which category of students you belong to from the list below.

 Types of students that will likely fail their next exam

 - Slow learners